 Receiving links from sites with high domain authority boosts yours.
 If you cease to have a directory listing, they will quickly take down these links, which will temporarily reduce your ability to rank.
 That being said, there are thousands of websites with high domain authority where you can work to earn links.

-How much $$ to have Findlaw build me a custom website?
+How much money will it cost to have FindLaw build me a custom website?

-Our experience personally was with a firm that paid around $1,300 every month and the website was included, with an update available after a couple of years.
+Our personal experience was with a firm that paid around $1,300 every month and the website was included, with an update available after a couple of years.

 We also have seen accounts of subscriptions costing anywhere from $250 per month to nearly $10,000.
-Without better visibility into their pricing, we can’t say definitely what an engagement would cost.
+Without better visibility into their pricing, we can’t say definitively what an engagement would cost.

 How can I stop paying for bad performance without eliminating the leads they do provide?

-If you can afford it, we recommend continuing a directory relationship with FindLaw, but leaving to have someone else manage your website.
-It’s true that their website can be a source of leads, so take advantage of it.
+If you can afford it, we recommend continuing a directory relationship with FindLaw/Thomson Reuters but leaving to have someone else manage your website.
+It’s true that their website can be a source of leads, so it never hurts to take advantage of it.

-Where they fail is being able to simultaneously build your site too with the purpose of attracting organic search traffic.
-When preparing for move, start creating the content in Word or Google Sheets over time so you’re prepared in advance.
+Where they fail is being able to simultaneously build your site with the purpose of attracting organic search traffic.
+When anticipating a move to a new website, start creating the content in Word or Google Docs over time so you’re prepared in advance.